Quick before we dive in: how many types of cleaning out your closet can you think of?

 1. Organizing but Not Cleaning Out Your Closet

-This is most obviously recognized by lots of organizing, folding and reorganizing.
+This is most obviously recognized by lots of organizing, folding and reorganizing (and maybe some unpacking shopping bags).
 But it doesn’t require a donations drop off trip or reselling anything afterwards.

 The extra space you find with this type comes from better folding and organizing rather than actually clearing out what you’re not wearing.